huben1337/winpfp/README.md

 # winpfp
 Custom Windows 10 account picture.
+Enables transparency by using the png file format instead of jpg.
 # Requirements
 Latest version of PowerShell is required.
 Get it here: https://github.com/PowerShell/PowerShell